eclipse-ee4j/glassfish/docs/website/src/main/resources/README.md

 ## Latest News

+## May 30, 2023 -- Eclipse GlassFish 7.0.5 Available

+We are pleased to announce the release today of Eclipse GlassFish 7.0.4.

+The main features of this release are a number of important bug fixes such as one in deployment-time recursive bytecode, resetting the security context if a principal has not changed, and several fixes in clustering.

+Jakarta EE components have been updated for Mail, JSON Processing, and REST.
+Auxiliary components such as Jackson and Commons IO have also been updated to their latest version.

+Download links are available from the [GlassFish Download page](download.md).

 ## April 27, 2023 -- Eclipse GlassFish 7.0.4 Available

 We are pleased to announce the release today of Eclipse GlassFish 7.0.4.